Railroad Accidents and the Federal Employers’ Liability Act (FELA)

 Statute of Limitations

 Under FELA, railroad workers must bring their claim within three years from the date of the injury.
 Those who contracted an occupational illness such as hearing loss or leukemia must bring suit within three years from the date they learned of their illness.
 It is important for railroad workers to meet all the deadlines when filing FELA claims or they may lose their right to recovery.
-The Philadelphia work injury lawyers at Larry Pitt & Associates, P.C. can help ensure that you meet all deadlines and requirements for your FELA claim.
+The experienced work injury lawyers at Larry Pitt & Associates, P.C. can help ensure that you meet all deadlines and requirements for your FELA claim.

 Philadelphia Work Injury Lawyers at Larry Pitt & Associates, P.C.
 Help Workers Injured in Railroad Accidents